RobTillaart/INA239/README.md

 in case a predefined threshold has been met.
 This can be an under- or over-voltage, temperature or power limit.
 The library does not handle these interrupts.

-The library is not tested with hardware yet, feedback welcome.

 The code is based upon my INA228 library which uses the same registers (plus 3 more) and has a I2C interface.